Please note that our offices will be closing at 15:30 on 24th December. Click here to view our full Seasonal Opening Hours.

 Of course, as with all legislation, the devil will be in the details when it comes to the full impact of Labour’s plans for the PRS.
 We saw countless changes and amendments to the Conservatives' Renters’ Reform Bill without any success in getting the Bill passed.
 Therefore, it may still be a while before we see the Government implement any of the changes listed above.
 It is worth noting that Labour plans to prioritise scrapping Section 21 despite ongoing uncertainty over the repossession grounds that will replace these evictions.

-Furthermore, it’s more important than ever to seek the advice and support of one of our expert mortgage brokers.
+It’s more important than ever to seek the advice and support of one of our expert mortgage brokers.
 We can answer any questions you might have and help you prepare for your next property finance endeavour.

 To get started, call us on 0345 345 6788 or submit an enquiry here.